Police have greater role in border management: Ajit Doval | Law-Order

 According to him, the strength of the police force in the country is 21 lakh and so far 35,480 personnel have sacrificed their lives.

-''We would also like to remember those 40 IPS officers who were martyred,'' Doval said.
+''We would also like to remember those 40 IPS officers who were martyred,'' Doval said without specifying any incident or occasion.

 The security advisor said India which will usher in a new era as it paces towards the 100th year of independence will be known for its many achievements and accomplishments and will be one of the leading nations across the globe.